ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 # Design

 Implementation is to be done by modifying the existing MERCURY_ITC IOC in IBEX (https://github.com/ISISComputingGroup/EPICS-ioc/tree/master/MERCURY_ITC, https://github.com/ISISComputingGroup/EPICS-MercuryiTC).
 This implementation will enable the mercury hardware to be always configured for Pressure Control Mode, whilst we add an automated pressure control behaviour to optimise the pressure for given temperature setpoints.
 This automated pressure control behaviour sets the pressure based on the temperature and the temperature setpoint.
+My recommendation would be to build the logic with a small state machine in snl, with new PVs where required and the lookup table functionality using [ReadASCII](https://github.com/ISISComputingGroup/EPICS-ReadASCII).

 ![Flowchart design](https://raw.githubusercontent.com/wiki/ISISComputingGroup/ibex_developers_manual/MercuryEnhancedCryo.drawio.png)